+Ever wondered if your dog sees the world the same way as you do?
 When trying to better understand the differences between human vision and dog vision so that we could better assist our senior dog Oli with his post-cataract surgery visual deficits, I had a (long overdue) lightbulb moment.
 It changed everything for us and how we approach our dogs’ view of the world.
-I knew that dogs didn’t perceive colour the same way as we did, but never understood the potential implications of dog vision vs. human vision.
+I knew that dogs didn’t perceive colour the same way as we did, but never really understood the potential implications of dog vision vs. human vision.
 With better awareness, I can now use that knowledge to better support our dogs with visual cues as well as boost their general fun.

 Dog Vision vs. Human Vision: A Life Changing Owner Learning

 As Oli’s eye sight declined, we turned to contrast, brightness, and colour to help him navigate the world.
-My natural pull to relative sedate clothing colours gave way to a walkies wardrobe of vibrant pinks, purples, and bright whites to help Oli as I sought to distinguish myself from the natural world around us at the beach (black sand) and favourite local trails (heavily forested).
-When his vision was significantly altered through his cataract surgery and recovery, I upped my game even further.
+My natural pull to relatively sedate colours gave way to a walkies wardrobe of vibrant pinks, purples, and bright whites to help Oli as I sought to distinguish myself from the natural world around us at the beach (black sand) and favourite local trails (heavily forested).
+When his vision was significantly altered through cataract surgery and recovery, I upped my game even further.
+Humans might have been dazzled, but doggos not so much.
 It turns out that I was going about things all wrong.
 I wasn’t considering the world through a dog’s eyes.

 Seeing Colour, Contrast, and Clarity Through a Dog's Eyes